nus-cs2103-AY2021S1/tp/docs/UserGuide.md

 ### Main page
 The main page of the application when the user first enters the app.

-#### Adding an active investigation case: `add case t:TITLE [s:STATUS]`
+#### Adding an investigation case: `add case t:TITLE [s:STATUS]`
-Adds a new investigation case which has the active status by default.
+Adds a new investigation case which has the active status by default, if not specified.
 The user can provide 3 status types:

 1. `ACTIVE`